speciationgenomics/speciationgenomics.github.io/_pages/4_Mapping_to_a_reference_genome.md

 gunzip P_nyererei_v2.fasta.gz
 ```

-In order to align reads to the genome, we are going to use `bwa` which is a very fast and straightforward aligner.
-See [here](http://bio-bwa.sourceforge.net/) for more details on `bwa`.
+In order to align reads to the genome, we are going to use `bwa-mem2` which is a very fast and straightforward aligner.
+See [here](https://github.com/bwa-mem2/bwa-mem2) for more details on `bwa-mem2`.

 #### Indexing the reference genome

 Before we can actually perform an alignment, we need to index the reference genome we just copied to our home directories.
 This essentially produces an index for rapid searching and aligning.
-We use the `bwa index` tool to achieve this.
+We use the `bwa-mem2 index` tool to achieve this.
 However, the command takes some time to run, so we will use a useful Unix utility called `screen` to run it in the background (we will return to **why** it is advantageous to use `screen` momentarily).

 Use the following command to start a screen: